 Do Security Guards Carry Weapons?

-As you can imagine, if the laws are strict on all other weapons, they are also tough on guns.
-Within the U.K., no members of the public are permitted to carry a firearm if it is going to be used for close protection.
+A common question asked is do security guards carry guns?
+But as you can imagine, if the laws are strict on all other weapons, they are also tough on guns.
+Within the UK, no members of the public are permitted to carry a firearm if it is going to be used for close protection.
 Firearms are also only allowed with an appropriate licence for activities such as hunting.
 Even if security guards are licenced by the SIA or are specially trained bodyguards, they still have to work within these laws.

 There are other alternatives to guns when it comes to armed security guards, however.
 While weapons such as pepper spray or tasers are currently prohibited, there is increased support for some kind of protection for security guards after increased violent assaults towards them while at work.